- Posted by Nelson Tumwesigye

 Habituation of Gorillas in Uganda started in 1991 with the Mubare family.
-Since then, more families have been habituated, totaling to 13 gorillas families including one for research.
+Since then, 17 gorilla families have been habituated in Bwindi and 1 in Mgahinga available for trekking every day.
 It is paramount for one to know these groups in detail, where they live, how they behave and what to expect if allocated one or which group to choose in case one is given a chance to choose the group to track.
 The habituation process usually takes 2 years but some groups took a shorter time to be habituated because of being in close range with the habituated families where rangers and tourists would pass by them often hence becoming familiar to human beings.

 The question of which gorilla group is best for tracking will always depend on one’s interests as there are no universal standards for measuring good or bad because it lies in the eyes of the beholder.
 What one person calls good may be bad for another, likewise, one may prefer the group that is closer to the tracking point whereas another may prefer the one that is farther and gives a hiking challenge.
-On this basis therefore, allow me shade light on these families and you will choose for yourself the one that is best to you.
+On this basis, therefore, I will shed light on these families and you will choose for yourself the one that is best for you.

 This is the oldest group which was first habituated in 1991 and got its first official tourists in 1993.
 The group was named after Mubare hills where it was first sighted by UWA rangers.
-The group started with 12 members under the command of great silver back known as ‘Ruhondeza’ which means ‘the one who over sleeps’.
-Ruhondeza’s great leadership saw the group size expand to 18 individuals in very few years but his over expansionist policy and ambitious character cost him loss of many members in the years that followed.
-His constant battles with wild groups weakened him later and his protectionism and selfish character made him to kill or exile the upcoming silver backs leaving the family with no back up force for protection.
+The group started with 12 members under the command of great silverback known as ‘Ruhondeza’ which means ‘the one who oversleeps’.
+Ruhondeza’s great leadership saw the group size expand to 18 individuals in very few years but his over expansionist policy and ambitious character cost him the loss of many members in the years that followed.
+His constant battles with wild groups weakened him later and his protectionism and selfish character made him to kill or exile the upcoming silver backs leaving the family with no backup force for protection.
 In the year 2009, tragedy struck when the group lost about 3 of its members with one adult dying of a fractured skull leaving behind a little baby that died a few days later and was found on Ruhondeza’s bed.

 Ruhondeza was attacked in his old age in March 2012 by a wild silver back and was forced into exile in the neighboring village of Rubona though with severe injuries.
 He lived among the people for a few months and was later found dead in June the same year.
-He was given a descent burial near UWA headquarters at Buhoma and the function was graced by a number of community residents, UWA officials and many conservationists.
-He is still hailed as the father of Gorilla tourism in Uganda and at the age of 50 years, he is regarded as the oldest silver back ever known in the country
+He was given a decent burial near UWA headquarters at Buhoma and the function was graced by a number of community residents, UWA officials, and many conservationists.
+He is still hailed as the father of Gorilla tourism in Uganda and at the age of 50 years, he is regarded as the oldest silverback ever known in the country

-At his demise, the family disintegrated and his successor, Kanyonyi took over the mantle and has since increased the members from 5 to 8 that live currently and probably still hopes to expand the group size further more.
-The group is found in Buhoma area and is composed of 9 members with one silver back.
+At his demise, the family disintegrated and his successor, Kanyonyi took over the mantle and has since increased the members from 5 to 8 that live currently and probably still hopes to expand the group size furthermore.
+The group is found in the Buhoma area composed of 9 members with one silverback.

 This group was first habituated in 1997 and received the first tourists in 1999.
 The name Habinyanja was derived from a Rukiga word, ‘Nyanja’ which means a ‘water body’ and therefore Habinyanja group got its name from the Swamp in the jungles of Bwindi where the group was first sighted.

-At the time of habituation, the group had 30 members under the leadership of a silver back known as ‘Mugurusi’, a Rukiga word that means ‘an old man’.
-At the time of his death, his 3 sons had grown and began a succession dispute over who could claim the father’s throne.
-The three silver backs were Rwansigazi which means ‘the youthful one’, Mwirima which means ‘darkness’ and Makara which means ‘charcoal’.
+At the time of habituation, the group had 30 members under the leadership of a silverback known as ‘Mugurusi’, a Rukiga word that means ‘an old man’.
+At the time of his death, his 3 sons had grown and begun a succession dispute over who could claim the father’s throne.
+The three silverbacks were Rwansigazi which means ‘the youthful one’, Mwirima which means ‘darkness’ and Makara which means ‘charcoal’.

 In 2002, Rwansigazi peacefully left together with other family members that liked moving in a wider range leaving Mwirima and the lazy members to form their own family.
 Rwansigazi’s group retained the name of Habinyanja and Mwirima’s group was named Rushegura.
 It is important to note that, the two groups continue to crisscross each other even today and no fights have been recorded but rather friendship still reigns between the two families

-The group has 18 members including 2 silver backs and is popular for its drama and commotion triggered by constant fights for dominance and family leadership between the two silver backs; Makara and Rwansigazi.
-It occupies Buhoma area and is somehow strenuous to track as the tourist needs about 3-8 hours.
+The group has 18 members including 2 silverbacks and is popular for its drama and commotion triggered by constant fights for dominance and family leadership between the two silverbacks; Makara and Rwansigazi.
+It occupies the Buhoma area and is somehow strenuous to track as the tourist needs about 3-8 hours.

 The group is a very calm and peaceful family and has now permanently settled in Bwindi though it used to roam across the border with Congo.
 It is also in the Buhoma area and sometimes shows up in the compound of Gorilla Forest camp.
 The founding leader of the group passed away this year and the leadership has been taken by an ambitious black back called Kabukojo.
 Tracking the group is not onerous as it is always not far from Buhoma village.